 - Retrieve information on request

-- Analyse patient records to find procedures and results from the healthcare team
+- Analyze patient records to find procedures and results from the healthcare team

 - Record the procedure or diagnosis code for those services